Do you love BBQ? Do you want to know how to smoke a pork butt? Because there is nothing like succulent and juicy pork on the BBQ!

 Preparing Your Pork Butt

 If you want to, you can create your own rub using a mixture of sea salt, black pepper, sugar, paprika and chili powder.
-If that is too much work for you, or you are unsure of the quantity of ingredients to use, you can always go for a store bought dry rub, just coat the pork butt with the rub, and don’t be afraid to use a heavier hand, this is a fattier meat so it can handle a lot of flavor.
+If that is too much work for you, or you are unsure of the quantity of ingredients to use, you can always go for a store bought dry rub.

-What Should The Pork Butt Internal Temperature Be?
+4. What Should The Pork Butts Internal Temperature Be?

-Around the five hour mark, you want pork butt internal temp to reach a temperature of 160 degrees before you actually remove it should be around 190 degrees
+Around the five hour mark, you want pork butt internal temp to reach a temperature of 160°F before you actually remove it should be around 190°F.

-When you reach a temperature of 190 degrees, take the pork out of the smoker.
+When you reach a temperature of 190°F, take the pork out of the smoker.
 Set it on a board and let it rest, so the juices redistribute their way into the meat.
 If you let it rest for at least half an hour, the pork butt should be juicy.

 One way to test if the butt is perfectly cooked is by pulling out the shoulder bone and seeing if it’s clean, or twisting a fork through the meat if it twists easily, the meat is perfect.

 With just a few hours and some simple ingredients, you are ready to make magic on the smoker.
-And the greatest part about smoked pork butt?
-You can use serve it with anything! on a plate with some coleslaw, as a part of your burger or a sandwich bun, the possibilities are endless! if your after something a bit different find out our favouurite way to smoke a turkey.
+You can use serve it with anything!
+On a plate with some coleslaw, as a part of your burger or a sandwich bun, the possibilities are endless!